rohit455273/assertive/README.md

 ### How to use the package

-assertive contains lots of "assert" functions that throw errors if conditions aren't met.
+assertive contains lots of *assert* functions that throw errors if conditions aren't met.
 They are very useful for checking user input to your functions.

 For example,